 Best Pinned Scroll Saw Blade

-The 18.5 TPI blade also has skip teeth for faster sawing and better removal of the debris.
-These blades are 5 inches long and fit all compatible scroll saws.
+The 18.5 TPI blade has skip teeth for faster sawing and more effective debris removal.
+These pinned blades are 5 inches long and are compatible with a wide range of scroll saws.

-Because the blades are pinned, they are easy to swap out when one breaks.
-The blades are also thicker, which better suits heavier scroll saw work rather than intricate designs.
-This saw blade pack has sold more units than almost all of the other blades featured in this list combined.
+As these blades are pinned, they are easy to replace when one breaks.
+They are also thicker, which makes them better suited for scroll saw work than intricate designs.
+This Olson Saw blade pack has sold more units than most of the other products on this list combined.

 Pros